top of page

 Challenges

-On Day 2 of the hackathon, five team members - two data scientists, an engineer, and two UX designers - quit the hackathon.
+At this time, five team members — two data scientists, an engineer, and two UX designers- quit the hackathon.
 Short-staffed, the two remaining members (engineers) and I coordinated with the hackathon organizers to rebuild our team.
 By the end of the second of four days, we welcomed two engineers and a UX/UI designer.

 DESIGN